rush-db/rushdb/docs/docs/working-with-rushdb-sdk/rushdb-models.md

 ### Conclusion

 Defining models with `Model` and `Schema` sets a robust foundation for your application's data architecture.
 It enables strong type-checking, validation, and inter-model relationships, enhancing the robustness and scalability of your applications.
-In subsequent sections, we will explore how to interact with these models to create, retrieve, update, and delete records.
+In subsequent sections, we will explore how to interact with these models to create, retrieve, update, and deleteById records.